 - Be current, typically within the last three years.
 Acceptable documentation is dependent upon the disabling condition, it’s interaction with development across one’s life span, the presence or absence of significant events( since the original diagnosis) that would impact functioning, and the current condition of the disability at the time of the request for accommodation.

 - Provide a description of the current functional impact or limitations of the disability on learning or other major life activities.

-Psychiatric Disabilities:Documentation must also include the DSM-IV diagnosis and a summary of present symptoms, in a written report from a psychiatrist, licensed psychologist, certified social worker (CSW or ACSW) or licensed professional counselor.
+Psychiatric Disabilities:Documentation must also include the DSM-IV diagnosis and a summary of present symptoms, in a written report from a psychiatrist, licensed psychologist, certified Social worker (CSW or ACSW) or licensed professional counselor.
 This document must be current within the last school year.

 Attention Deficit Hyperactivity Disorder:Documentation must include a statement of the presenting problem; history that verifies a pattern of inattention and/or hyperactivity/impulsivity that currently affects learning; identification of DSM-IV criteria for ADHD; report summary and rationales for accommodations using evidence from the evaluation.
-Professionals considered acceptable for evaluating ADHD are licensed physicians, neurophysiologists, and psychologists.
+Professionals considered acceptable for evaluating ADHD are licensed physicians, neurophysiologist, and psychologist.

 Learning Disabilities:Documentation should validate the need for services based on the individual’s current functioning in the educational setting.
-A school plan such as an individualized education plan (IEP) or a 504 plan is insufficient documentation, but it can be included as part of a more comprehensive assessment battery.
+A school plan such as an individualized education plan (IEP) or a 504 plan can be used as documentation and is subject to the discretion of the Coordinator of Student Disability Services Department; who can request a more comprehensive assessment battery.
 A comprehensive assessment battery and the resulting diagnostic report should include a diagnostic interview, assessment of aptitude, academic achievement, information processing, and a diagnosis.
 Assessment, and any resulting diagnosis, should consist of and be based on a comprehensive assessment battery, which does not rely on any one test or sub test.
 Individual “learning styles,” “learning differences,” “academic problems, “and “test difficulty or anxiety,” in and of themselves, do not constitute a learning disability.
-The tests should be reliable, valid and standardized for use with an adolescent/adult population.
-The following professionals would generally be considered qualified to evaluate specific learning disabilities provided they have additional training and experience in the assessment of learning problems in adolescents and adults: clinical or educational psychologists, school psychologists, neurophysiologists, and medical doctors.
+The test should be reliable, valid and standardized for use with an adolescent/adult population.
+The following professionals would generally be considered qualified to evaluate specific learning disabilities provided they have additional training and experience in the assessments of learning problems in adolescents and adults: clinical or educational psychologists, school psychologist, neurophysiologists, and medical doctors.

-Individuals Qualified to Determine Disability:
+Individuals qualified to Determine Disability: